pgdogdev/docs/docs/features/sharding/index.md

 ### Routing queries

 PgDog is first and foremost a query router.
-It extracting sharding hints directly from SQL queries using a SQL parser.
+It extracts sharding hints directly from SQL queries using a SQL parser.
 Read more about it in [query routing](query-routing.md).

 [**→ Query routing**](query-routing.md)